Adult Faith Formation Links

 For information about new and continuing Book Discussion Groups, please click here.

-We currently have two studies which began in September, both utilizing a combination or DVD and discussion, along with some at-home reading.
+We currently have two studies beginning in September, both utilizing a combination or DVD and discussion, along with some at-home reading.

 - Thursdays, beginning Sept 21 (10am-noon or 7-9pm): The Bible Timeline, focusing on Exodus, Numbers, Joshua, and Judges.
 There is a one-time cost of $35 for the workbook, which will be used again in the spring.